Skip to content

 In terminal_write()

-For terminal_write(), we focus on explaining the two lines of code below and you could read all its instructions in hello.lst as an exercise.
+For terminal_write(), we only explain the C code and you could read all its instructions in hello.lst as an exercise.

 c

-The first line waits for the terminal to become ready for printing a character.
-The second line prints a character by writing the ASCII code to a special memory address.
-At this point, it is enough to know that writing to this special address will print a character on the screen.
-When you reach P6, you will learn more about the architectural support for device I/O.
+At this point, it is enough to know that writing a byte to the special address 0x10000000 will print a character on the screen.
+P5 will introduce the architectural support for device I/O.

 Code, data and stack